 - Again, sprinkle with semolina and create a square by folding to the left and right edges of the dough towards the center on top of each other.

-- Cover them and let them rest for 10 minutes
+- Cover and let them rest for 10 minutes.

 - Heat your pan on high heat and drizzle some butter-oil mix on it.

 - Once your pan is hot enough, reduce to medium-high and cook the pancake for a few minutes on both sides.
 You should turn over your Msemmen until each side is cooked well (when it has a golden brown color).

 - Remove from heat and place on paper towels to absorb excess oil.